Snowflake-Labs/sfquickstarts/site/sfguides/src/deploying_custom_models_to_snowflake_model_registry/deploying_custom_models_to_snowflake_model_registry.md

 ### What is Snowflake Model Registry?

-A part of Snowpark ML Operations (MLOps), the [Snowflake Model Registry](https://docs.snowflake.com/en/developer-guide/snowpark-ml/snowpark-ml-mlops-model-registry) allows customers to securely manage models and their metadata in Snowflake, regardless of origin.
+The [Snowflake Model Registry](https://docs.snowflake.com/en/developer-guide/snowpark-ml/snowpark-ml-mlops-model-registry) allows customers to securely manage models and their metadata in Snowflake, regardless of origin.
 The model registry stores machine learning models as first-class schema-level objects in Snowflake so they can easily be found and used by others in your organization.
 You can create registries, and store models in them, using classes in the Snowpark ML library.
 Models can have multiple versions, and you can designate a version as the default.

 The Snowflake Model Registry supports the following types of models.
 * Snowpark ML Modeling